dgroomes/kafka-playground/kafka-in-kafka-out/README.md

    * DONE offset committing
    * Backpressure
 * [ ] PARTIAL (I really need simulated IO slowness) More validation.
 Do tests beyond just one message.
 We need multiple messages for a key, and multiple partitions.
-* [x] DONE Less error handling.
-Error handling is critical, but I'm already trying to showcase plenty of scheduling and coordinating concerns with regard to processing message and committing offsets.
-Leave out error handling but be clear about it.
-* [x] DONE Consider using executor and tasks to de-couple polling from committing in the virtual thread implementation.
-To be symmetric with the coroutine implementation.
 * [ ] Why is the consumer group so slow to start up and become registered.
 It's like 5 seconds (at least for the coroutines consumer).
-* [x] DONE (partial; there's [no support for virtual threads](https://github.com/oracle/visualvm/issues/462)) VisualVM

 ## Finished Wish List Items